jcalz23/logo_detection_w281/README.md

 # Dataset

+We decided to use [Logos-32plus dataset](https://drive.google.com/drive/folders/0B7jaG1vRBvyfQWhJc3ZRZE5OZjg?resourcekey=0-PQxyqOLOzBhtnQ7huspHgA) which is an expanded version of [FlickrLogos-32 dataset]
 <!-- [(Back to top)](#table-of-contents)  -->

 <!-- This is optional and it is used to give the user info on how to use the project after installation.
 This could be added in the Installation section also. -->